Follow these steps to add New Relic as a Prometheus data source for Grafana.

 These instructions detail how to complete the process when working with Grafana versions 6.7 and higher.

-- On New Relic, Create a new Query key.
+On New Relic, Create a new Insights query key.

 Note: In Grafana, you'll need put this in a custom X-Query-Key HTTP header (see step 7 below), but it is the same entity as the New Relic Query key.

 From the Grafana Home screen, go to Configuration > Data Sources and click Add data source.